 Does a property price drop look likely in Munich as of 2026?

-As of early 2026, the likelihood of a meaningful price decline in Munich over the next 12 months is low, because the correction already happened in 2022 to 2023 and the market has since stabilized with transaction activity returning.
+As of 2026, the likelihood of a meaningful Munich property price decline over the next 12 months looks low to medium, because the market has already corrected and forced selling does not look widespread.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Munich.